Menu

 pasta fagioli soup in a white dutch oven with ladle inside the soup

 It’s soup weather, you guys!
 Or at least it’s getting there, you know?
-I love this time of year, when we can all start to look forward to getting our hygge on and pulling out the sweaters, scarves, and of course, the soup recipes!
+I love this time of year when we can all start to look forward to pulling out the sweaters, scarves, and, of course, the soup recipes!

 up close shot of a ladle spooning out pasta fagioli soup

-So what’s in this soup?
-The basics include beans, pasta, and veggies.
+The basic ingredients in this recipe include beans, pasta, and veggies.
 I also like to put Italian sausage in mine for extra flavor and a bit of hearty protein.
 However, you could use a ham bone, some smoked diced bacon, or just leave out the sausage and make a vegetarian version.

 • Olive Oil: You’ll need two tablespoons of olive oil, divided, for sauteing.

-• Sausage: Both spicy and sweet Italian sausage work in this recipe!
-Get bulk sausage, or buy links and remove the meat from the casings.
+• Sausage: Both spicy and sweet Italian sausage work in this recipe.

 • Onion: A small onion, finely chopped, gives this recipe sweet and savory veggie flavor.